systemd/systemd/docs/BOOT_LOADER_SPECIFICATION.md

 because the mounting of `$BOOT` is then dependent on and requires the mounting of the intermediate file system.

-**Note:** _`$BOOT` should be considered **shared** among all OS installations of a system.
-Instead of maintaining one `$BOOT` per installed OS (as `/boot/` was traditionally handled), all installed OS share the same place to drop in their boot-time configuration._
+**Note:** _`$BOOT` is **shared** among all OS installations of a system.
+Instead of maintaining one `$BOOT` per installed OS (as `/boot/` was traditionally handled), all installed OSes use the same place for boot-time configuration._

 For systems where the firmware is able to read file systems directly, `$BOOT` must be a file system readable by the firmware.
 For other systems and generic installation and live media, `$BOOT` must be a VFAT (16 or 32) file system.
 Applications accessing `$BOOT` should hence not assume that fancier file system features such as symlinks, hardlinks, access control or case sensitivity are supported.

+## Boot loader entries

 This specification defines two types of boot loader entries.
-The first type is text based, very simple and suitable for a variety of firmware, architecture and image types ("Type #1").
+The first type is text based, very simple, and suitable for a variety of firmware, architecture and image types ("Type #1").
 The second type is specific to EFI, but allows single-file images that embed all metadata in the kernel binary itself, which is useful to cryptographically sign them as one file for the purpose of